November 24, 2021 9 min read

 It is not essential to use wrist restraints during warm-up exercises or lower-weight activities.
 Wrist mobility exercises are an excellent method to verify that your wrists can support a modest amount of weight.
 Wrist straps should, of course, not be used during aerobic or non-overhead motions.

 To move 60% of your 1-RM press, you do not need to wrap your wrists.
-I typically encourage my athletes to use wrist wraps only on training days when we are working at or close to maximum load.
+We typically encourage people to use wrist wraps only on training days when we are working at or close to maximum load.
 Using wrist wraps all the time limits the development of strength in your wrist flexors and extensors.
 Take a glance around, and you'll see that some of the best athletes seldom use wrist wraps.

 However, if you want to aim for a max in your clean and jerk or snatch, the thinner wraps may be a better option since they provide more range of motion at the wrist.
 To get clean, you must be able to extend your wrist, and the wrist will be slightly extended at the finish position of both the snatch and jerk.

-1. Deadlift: Lifting heavy objects is the easiest method to stress your forearms and increase your grip strength.
+1. Deadlift: Lifting heavy objects is one of the easiest method to stress your forearms and increase your grip strength and the deadlift is no exception.

 And nothing is better or more effective than deadlifts.Simply stated, pick heavy objects off the floor – securely, of course – and place them back down.
 The diversity of hand grips available for deadlifts makes them so effective.